HillJustin/HillJustin.github.io/direction/index.md

 ## Theatre

-* Lighting Design, *Haiku*, October-December 2016.
+* *What's So Wrong with the Light?*.
+Lighting design for *Haiku* by Kate Snodgrass.
+2016.
 Design unproduced.
 Materials in order of creative process, from organic feeling response to technical implementation.

   * [Emotional Cue Synopsis](/assets/pdfs/haiku-files/emotional-cue-synopsis.pdf)
   * [Cue Sheet](/assets/pdfs/haiku-files/cue-sheet.pdf)